 By Ash D

 Jimmy loved Christmas, ever since he blossomed into a 50 year old with a white beard and a pot belly.
-Kids were instinctively drawn to him around the time of year, and Jimmy loved kids.
+Kids were instinctively drawn to him around this time of year, and Jimmy loved kids.
 Every Christmas eve, he wore his Santa outfit like the Bat costume.
 A cloak of invisibility and invincibility.

 He lowered himself into the chimney of the town house.

 It was nearly midnight.
-Kevin was waiting.
+Colin was waiting.

 Only problem was that it was a very tight fit.